 About

 The online journal Reading in a Foreign Language (RFL) is a scholarly international refereed journal originally founded as a print journal in 1983 at the University of Aston, Birmingham, England.
 The journal moved to the University of Hawai‘i in 2002 under the co-editorship of Richard R. Day and Thom Hudson.
-It is supported by the National Foreign Language Resource Center, and the Center for Language & Technology at the University of Hawai‘i at Mānoa.
+It is supported by the National Foreign Language Resource Center and the Center for Language & Technology at the University of Hawai‘i at Mānoa.
+Additionally, Reading in a Foreign Language is grateful for the continued support of Texas Tech University's Classical and Modern Languages and Literatures Department.
+In particular, we thank Dr. Erin Collopy for her support.

 Reading in a Foreign Language has established itself as an excellent source for the latest developments in the field, both theoretical and pedagogic, including improving standards for foreign language reading.